moosetechnology/moosetechnology.github.io/_posts/2022-08-08-moosecritics.md

 ---

 Software projects often leave specific architectural or programming rules that are not checked by the off-the-shelf static analysis tools and linters.
-But MooseCritics is now here to make such things easy !
+But MooseCritics is now here to make such things easy!

 ## Setting up for rule making

-The first step in order to use this tool is of course to open its browser, findable in the Moose menu under the name *Moose Critic Browser*.
+The first step to use this tool is of course to open its browser, findable in the Moose menu under the name *Moose Critic Browser*.
-As every other tool of MooseIDE, we also need to propagate a model to give our tool entities to analyse.
+As with every other tool of MooseIDE, we also need to propagate a model to give our tool entities to analyze.
 For this analysis, we will use a model of ArgoUML, an open-source Java project used in this [wiki](/moose-wiki/Beginners/moose-in-action).

 !["MooseCritics browser"](/img/posts/2022-08-08-moosecritics/browser-ready.png){: .img-fill }

 ## Rules and how to write them

-Rules in MooseCritics are divided in two components : Context, and Condition.
+Rules in MooseCritics are divided into two components: Context, and Condition.
 A context is a collection of entities to specify the scope of our analysis.
 Using this, we are only executing our rules on the relevant entities for them.
 Once we have a context, we add conditions to it, to verify the validity of every entity belonging to this context.

-Let's start building a few of those, to appreciate how easy and versatile this system can be !
+Let's start building a few of those, to appreciate how easy and versatile this system can be!

 ### Contexts